Surviving texts from the Cathar tradition, the dualist Christian movement of medieval southern France.

 Interrogatio Johannis — A sacred Cathar scripture preserving dualist cosmogony in the Johannine tradition, brought from Bulgaria to Italy around 1190.

-Introduction to the Cathars — A critical introduction to the Cathars — the dualist Christians of medieval Languedoc, the crusade that destroyed them, the inquisition that hunted their survivors, and the modern scholarly war over whether they ever existed at all.
+Introduction to the Cathars — A source-critical introduction to the Cathars — the dualist Christians of medieval Languedoc, the crusade that destroyed them, the inquisition that hunted their survivors, and the modern scholarly war over whether they ever existed at all.